-- 1½ cups / 300 g dairy-free semisweet chocolate chips
+- 1½ cups (300 grams) semi-sweet chocolate chips

-- ½ cup + 1 tablespoon / 135 g "lite" canned coconut milk , or cashew milk, shaken first
+- ½ cup + 1 tablespoon (135 ml) light canned coconut milk , or any other creamy plant milk

-- 1 teaspoon / 5 g vanilla extract
+- 1 teaspoon vanilla extract

-- ½ to 1 tablespoon / 3 to 6 g ground espresso
+- ½ to 1 tablespoon ground espresso , or finely ground coffee

-- 1½ tablespoons / 9 g unsweetened cocoa powder
+- 1½ tablespoons cocoa powder , unsweetened

-- ⅛ teaspoon fine salt
+- ⅛ teaspoon fine sea salt

-- Press the crust mixture into the pan, making a flat, even layer along the bottom but not up the sides.
+- Press the crust mixture into the prepared pan, making a flat, even layer along the bottom but not up the sides.

 - To make the filling, add the chocolate chips and milk to a large microwave-safe bowl.
 Microwave on HIGH for 30 seconds.
 Stir well, and then heat in 15-second increments until the chocolate is almost melted.
-Stir until completely smooth and no more bits remain.
-Add the chocolate mixture to the food processor.
-Add the almond butter, vanilla, espresso, cocoa powder and ⅛ teaspoon salt to the food processor, and process for 2 to 3 minutes or until completely smooth.
-Scrape the sides, and process once more.
+Stir until completely smooth.If you don't have a microwave melt the chocolate and milk together in a glass bowl over a pan of gently boiling water.